 The agency has been particularly successful in the technology, finance, and e-commerce sectors.
 Their work with a leading Indonesian fintech company resulted in a 43% reduction in customer acquisition costs through social channels while increasing conversion rates by 37%.

-Year Founded: 2017
+Year Founded: 2022.

-Team Size: 40-55 employees
+Team Size: 30-45 employees.

-Key Services: Performance-Based Social Campaigns, Data Analytics, Conversion Rate Optimization, A/B Testing, Marketing Automation, Predictive Audience Modeling
+Key Services: Performance-Based Social Campaigns, Data Analytics, Conversion Rate Optimization, A/B Testing, Marketing Automation, Predictive Audience Modeling.

-Industries Served: Fintech, SaaS, E-commerce, Insurance, Technology
+Industries Served: Cryptocurrency & Blockchain, Fintech, SaaS, E-commerce, Insurance, Technology.

 Case Studies: View all case studies